ifLab/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

      - Description
    * - **Attribution**
-     - This option allows others to copy, distribute, display, and perform your copyrighted work but only if they give credit the way you request.
-This option is enabled for all Creative Commons licenses.
+     - This option allows others to copy, distribute, display, and perform your copyrighted work but only if they give credit to you in the way that you request.
+This option is enabled for all Creative Commons licenses on edX course content.
 You cannot clear this option.
    * - **Noncommercial**
      - This option allows others to distribute, display, and perform your work -- and derivative works based upon it -- but for non-commercial purposes